-The term 'Defined Contribution Plans' is included in the Retirement edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Defined Contribution Plans' is included in the Retirement edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Defined contribution plans turn out to be a specific type of retirement plan.
 In these, an employer’s yearly dollar amount contribution to the plan is spelled out clearly.
 Accounts are established on an individual basis for all employees participating.
 The amounts that are credited to such accounts include both the preset employer contributions, as well as any contributions coming from an employee.
 On top of this, earnings on investments are also accrued in defined contribution plan accounts.

 With defined contribution plans, solely the contributions from employers are pledged to the accounts.
 Future benefits are not assured.
 In such plans, the benefits in the future go up and down based on the results of earnings on investments held in the plans.

 Savings and thrift plans prove to be the most generally seen type of defined contribution plans.
 With this kind of a plan, employees put in to the account a pre arranged percentage of their typically pre taxed earnings.
 The monies go to the employee’s individual account.
 Part of the contributions, or all of them in some cases, are then matched up by the employee’s employer.

 Once these pre set contributions are credited to the individual employees’ accounts from both employees and employers, these contributions are subsequently invested.
 They might be invested in to the stock market, for example.
 The resulting investment returns are finally appointed to the account on an individual basis.
 This is the case whether the returns prove to be positive or negative.